St Denys' Church, Warminster: History and architecture

 Although the 1086 Domesday Book did not record a church or priest, the name Warminster was in use in the early 10th century, implying the presence of a Saxon minster church.
 By the 12th century the church was dedicated to Saint Denys.

 The church stands in the northwest of the town, which has developed away from the site of the Saxon settlement.
 The present building is built in limestone and is cruciform in plan; its earliest parts are from the 11th century, within the crossing and the base of the tower.
 There was rebuilding or extensive remodelling in the 14th century, and in the 15th a two-bay south chapel was added for the Maudit family.
-The low central tower has two stair turrets joined together.
+The low central tower has two stair turrets joined.
 The nave was rebuilt in 1723–4.

 The church underwent thorough restoration by Sir Arthur Blomfield in 1887-9: the nave was again rebuilt, now longer, in Perpendicular style, with ten lights each side in the clerestory; and the chancel was extended west into the crossing.
 Thus only the tower, the south wall of the chancel and the south porch remain from the earlier church.

 In 1881 the peal of bells was increased from six to eight, and all were recast except for the tenor which is dated 1737.
 The bells were being refurbished and rehung in 2019.

 The building was designated as Grade II* listed in 1952.